Euthydemus/Euthydemus.github.io/_posts/2019-04-21-recent-history-of-police.md

 Of course, there's limited direct value in the process: "a homeless man in Sacramento, California, living under a bridge received 190 citations from police (almost all related to sleeping outside and camping) and wound up being assessed $104,000 in unpayable fines" (<a href="https://thebaffler.com/salvos/privatizing-poverty-phillips-fein">Phillips-Fein, 2018</a>).
 But in states that prevent the incarcerated and ex-convicts from voting, this is a functional means of disenfranchising citizens of the right to vote.
+Beyond suppression of the vote, incarcerated people are also useful to gerrymanderers because they are considered to be residents of their prison, commonly inflating the population of rural districts (<a href="https://www.prisonersofthecensus.org/impact.html">Prison Policy Initiative, n.d.</a>).
 After Florida restored voting rights to ex-convicts, the legislature passed a bill to require all court fees to be paid prior to exercising voting rights (<a href="https://www.cnn.com/2019/04/25/politics/florida-amendment-4-voting-rights-felons/index.html">Stracqualursi, 2019</a>; <a href="https://www.vox.com/policy-and-politics/2019/3/25/18277470/amendment-4-florida-felon-voting-rights-fees-legislation">Lockhart, 2019</a>).
 Some state and federal social programs also exlude ex-convicts as a means of reserving resources for the so-called "deserving" poor, but this leads directly to increased recidivism (<a href="https://papers.ssrn.com/sol3/Papers.cfm?abstract_id=2845435">Tuttle, 2018</a>).